 Winter Park Resort is also home to the National Sports Center for the Disabled (NSCD), one the world’s largest and oldest disabled skiing programs.

-Winter Park weather
+Weather in Winter Park

 The Resort boasts access to over 3,000 acres of land for recreational purposes, and averages 209 inches of snow per year.